adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

 Copying memory from host to device is done using `cudaMemcpy()` with the constant `cudaMemcpyHostToDevice`.
-Provide the address of where the data resides on the host and the address of where to copy on the device with the number of bytes to copy.
+Provide the address of where the data resides on the host and the address of where to copy to on the device with the number of bytes to copy.

 ```cpp
 bool memcpy_to_device(const void* host_src, void* device_dst, size_t n_bytes)